Candelas Frequently Asked Questions

 What are the community amenities?

 Candelas offers a wealth of on-site amenities.
 A total of 13.5 miles of trails meander all throughout the community for hiking, biking and horseback riding.
 The community is designed so that each and every home is no more than a half-mile from one of our parks.
 Our parks offer tot lots, multi-purpose turf fields, playgrounds, climbing boulders and fitness stations.
 Our two Candelas Swim & Fitness Clubs offer pools, barbecue areas, fitness rooms and gathering spaces.
-There’s also a community garden, proposed on-site Jeffco public high school as well as a future Town Center offering shopping, dining and entertainment.
+There’s also a community garden, our Three Creeks K-8 on-site Jeffco public school, and a retail center at Candelas Parkway and Indiana Street offering an array of stores, a fuel center, and a King Soopers Marketplace® .

 What makes Candelas so innovative in terms of green living?